International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Lauren Rae Lieberman - Barclays Capital, Inc.

 Okay.
 All right.
-I'll pass it on then I'll come back if there's time.
+I'll pass it on; I'll come back if there's time.
 Thank you.

 Richard A. O’Leary - International Flavors & Fragrances, Inc.